nurkhaliqfm/IsingMC/readme.md

   <code>-sm [&lt;path&gt;]</code></br>
   <code>--save-magnetization [&lt;path&gt;]</code></br>
   <ul>
-    At the end of a simulation, time-dependent evolution of magnetization m in the system will be saved in the given directory.</br>
+    At the end of a simulation, time-dependent evolution of magnetization m in the system will be saved in given directory.</br>
     The dafault is ".\".
   </ul>
 </div>